PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 >>> N.mean(cv_results)
 0.8125

-This example reused the SVM classifier we have create before, and yields exactly what we expect from the previous result.
+This example reuses the SVM classifier we have create before, and yields exactly what we expect from the previous result.

 The details of the cross-validation procedure are also heavily